andreypopp/rrouter/docs/index.rst

 RRouter is a declarative routing layer for React applications.

 The main idea of RRouter is to isolate routing in an application in a single place.
-RRouter decodes a component and needed props from a URL.
-After that point everything in your application is pure React.
-That makes possible to compose application from modular and reusable pieces which work well together.
+That makes possible to compose your application from "pure" React components.

 The minimal React application which uses RRouter looks like::